-Pursuant to A.R.S. §37-1101, et seq., the Arizona Navigable Stream Adjudication Commission (ANSAC) is planning to hold watercourse navigability hearings regarding the Gila River, the San Pedro River, and the Santa Cruz River in Pinal County, Arizona.
-Notice is hereby given, pursuant to A.R.S. §37-1123 (B), that ANSAC intends to receive, review, and consider evidence regarding the navigability or non-navigability of the Gila River, the San Pedro River and the Santa Cruz River in Pinal County Interested parties are requested to file all documentary and other physical evidence they propose to submit to ANSAC by February 26, 2004 All evidence submitted to ANSAC will be the property of ANSAC and the State of Affizina.
-Arizona, Evidence submitted will be available for public inspection by appointment at the ANSAC offices during regular office hours.
+Pursuant to A.R.S. \$37-1101, et seq., the Arizona Navigable Stream Adjudication Commission (ANSAC) is planning to hold watercourse navigability hearings regarding the Gila River, the San Pedro River, and the Sanba Cruz River in Pinal County, Arizona, Notice is hereby given, pursuant to A.R.S. \$37-1123 (B). that ANSAC intends to receive, review, and consider evidence regarding the navigability of non-navigability of the Gila River, the San Pedro River and the Santa Cruz River in Pinal County, Interested parties are Pursuant to A.R.S. §37-1101, et seq.
+San Padro River and the Santa Cruz River in Pinal County, Interested parties are requested to file all documentary and other physical evidence they propose to submit to ANSAC by February 26, 2004 All evidence submitted to ANSAC will be the property of ANSAC and the State of Affzona.
+Evidence submitted will be available for public inspection by appointment at the ANSAC offices during regular office hours.